-We contacted all the candidates we’re profiling with a couple of questions.
-Oviedo replied to us quickly with a press contact who said they would get back to us.
-That didn’t happen, so there are no quotes in this piece.
+We contacted all the candidates we’re profiling with a questionnaire asking the same questions.
+We received no reply at all for Lara and few ways to contact him, so there are no quotes in this piece.

 Is he polling well?

 The first draft of this article said ‘definitely maybe.’
 Now we’d say ‘definitely not.’
 He looked like he was gaining momentum at the point where we planned these pieces, but has since collapsed.
 Of course, he claims the polls are unreliable and there is some truth behind that, as numbers swing erratically between surveys.

 He’s probably the single most volatile candidate in the race in more ways than one.
 Polls place him anywhere between 3% and 18% of the electorate, with splitters accounting for much of this.
 However, even if all the rightwing bobbleheads were under one banner, they’d still struggle to get to 20% in most polls, so it’s fairly clear he’s now doomed.

 What’s his manifesto like?

 It’s online here.
 It has more numbers than most of the others do, but he’s also got some really unusual stuff too.
 That aside, it’s well laid out and clear, with generally relatively solid ideas where possible and understandable fudging where necessary.

 The man is tough on crime, some would say rather too enthusiastically.
 However, crime in Bogotá is a key issue for citizens, so he’s not wrong to focus on it.
 He highlights cellphone robbery and extorsion in the Southwest (Timiza, Bosa, Kennedy he namechecks) as particular problems alongside murder and mugging.
 He wants 10,000 new coppers and at least one new jail to combat crime and disorder.